-The School District only has 2 employees preparing all the accounting records, so proper segregation of duties for all areas has not been achieved.
+The School District only has two employees preparing all the accounting records, so proper internal controls including segregation of duties for all areas has not been achieved.

 Effect

 This comment is the result of the size of the entity which precludes staffing at a level sufficient to provide an ideal environment for internal controls.